legendarycode3/shared-wallet/README.md

  ## Project Overview
 The `Shared Wallet Smart Contract` is a decentralized Ethereum-based treasury that enables multiple users to securely store and manage a common pool of Ether.
-While anyone can contribute
+While anyone can contribute funds to the wallet,

 ## 📌 Features